 I love repurposing, especially with my kids toys they are not using anymore.
 My kids were tired of their connect 4 game so I began to think about what they were learning at school and how I could create a fun game using this sad game that was sitting in the corner…..I found it, enjoy these spelling games! (originally published 3/14)

 Both my little ones (7 & 5) are practicing spelling on a weekly basis, so I began there.
-I had some sticker name tags in the drawer so I just traced the markers on to the sticker and cut out circles to fit (cut inside where I marked to fit just inside the lip of the markers).
+I had some sticker name tags in the drawer so I just traced the markers on to the sticker and cut out circles to fit.
 Easier still, you can grab the circle stickers you use for garage sales and marking items if you have them or can grab them at Walmart or the link above.

 I wrote the most used letters on them and created this game!